What are the 3 Essential LEED Certification Building Requirements for AEC Projects?

 Which Type of Projects Can Apply for LEED Certification?

 The versatility of LEED is not limited to specific project types; it encompasses a wide range of construction and development projects.
-Below is a list of the different kinds of projects that can qualify for LEED certification building requirements.
+Below is a list of the different types of LEED certification that a project can qualify for LEED certification building requirements.

 Building Design and Construction (BD+C)

-The BD+C category is one of the most common types of projects that seek LEED certification.
+The first type and most in-demand of all the types of LEED certification is the BD+C category is one of the most common types of projects that seek LEED certification.
 It covers new construction and major renovation projects, including commercial and residential buildings, schools, healthcare facilities, and more.
 BD+C projects aim to create sustainable structures from the ground up.

 Interior Design and Construction (ID+C)